Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 Necessary Tools
 ---------------

-You will need a phillips screwdriver, something to dismantle wires (knife or cable stripper) and a tape measure.
+You will need a Phillips screwdriver, something to dismantle wires (knife or cable stripper) and a tape measure.
 Allow some extra time to build the kit.